hpfem/hermes/doc/src/hermes2d/examples/helmholtz-waveguide.rst

 	\overline{E_z} = 0,

-thus it is possible to solve the electric field in the parallel plate waveguide as a two-dimensional problem.
+thus it is possible to solve the electric field in the parallel plate waveguide as a two-dimensional Helmholtz problem

-On the whole area the wave equation (Helmholtz equation) is fulfilled

 .. math::
     :label: a.
 Helmholtz equation

        \Delta \overline{\pmb{E}} - \mathrm{j} \mu \sigma \omega \overline{\pmb{E}} + \omega^2 \mu \varepsilon \overline{{\pmb{E}}} = \mathbf{0}.

-The conducting plates (boundary :math:`\Gamma_1, \Gamma_2`) are usually supposed as *perfectly conductive*, that can be modelled using the boundary condition
+The conducting plates (boundary :math:`\Gamma_1, \Gamma_2`) are usually supposed to be *perfectly conductive*, which can be modeled using the perfect conductor boundary condition

 .. math::
 	:label: Perfect conductor

 	\pmb{n} \times \overline{\pmb{E}} = 0.

-for the geometry on the picture the whole expression :eq:`Perfect conductor` is reduced to the zero Dirichlet boundary condition
+For the geometry in the above figure the expression :eq:`Perfect conductor` is reduced to a zero Dirichlet boundary condition

 .. math::
 		:label: Reduced Perfect conductor